sebastianloose/rotary-list/README.md

 2. Run `flutter pub get` in your terminal

 ## Usage
 Since the RotaryList widgets are subclasses of their corresponding ListView widgets, RotaryList accepts the same arguments as ListView.
-In addition to these there are the following attributes for the scrolling behavior:
+In addition to these, there are the following arguments to adjust the scrolling behavior of the rotary input:

 | Attribute | Type | Default |
 | --- | --- | --- |